-Most claims for extended health expenses may be submitted electronically through the Sun Life Plan Member Services website and reimbursement can be deposited directly into your bank account.
-Visit www.sunlife.ca/member to register and obtain a PIN number for online claims filing.
-Paper forms can be printed from the Sun Life web site.
+Most claims for extended health expenses may be submitted electronically through the Desjardins Plan Member Services website and reimbursement can be deposited directly into your bank account.
+Paper forms can be printed from the Desjardins web site.
 The mailing address is on the bottom of the form.